 To match its slipstream hull, Lucid has carved out a sleek interior, including a curved 34-inch touchscreen in front of the driver that responds to Alexa commands.
 It also will have forward-looking technology, such as built-in lidar, which is necessary to achieve fully autonomous driving.
 It joins Rivian in putting the sensors into the car in anticipation of the software to enable a full self-driving mode.
 When that will be available has yet to be determined.

 Also of interest in the EV space, Lucid says it will support its vehicles by eventually offering a bi-directional home charging station that enables the Air to supply temporary power to a house in a power outage or be used to ease the sting of a brown out.
 Whether Lucid can deliver on these promises remains to be seen, but we should note that it already has experience supplying batteries to the Formula E electric car racing series.
+It's certainly an intriguing addition to the best electric cars space.

 An icon of excess, the Hummer was loved and loathed for its too-wide-to-fit-in-a-lane stance and its in-your-face off-road attitude when it was discontinued in 2010.
 This year, it's back in a pure-electric version.